RejectModders/Flappy-Bird/README.md

 # 🐦 Flappy Bird Python

-A Python implementation of the classic Flappy Bird game.
+A Python implementation of the classic Flappy Bird game with enhanced features and multiple game screens.

 > [!CAUTION]
 > **This source requires Python version 3.12.x strictly.**